 It is this living philosophy that allowed the Yang Family style of Taijiquan to change over time in order to suit the changing times.
-This change would come about through Yang Chengfu (1883–1936) who was the son of Yang Jian Hou, and the grandson of Yang Luchan.
-In China, the late 19th to early 20th century was a turbulent period in history of the country.
+This change would come about through Yang Chengfu (1883–1936) who was the son of Yang Jian Hou, nephew of Yang Ban Hou, and the grandson of Yang Luchan.
+In China, the late 19th to early 20th century was a turbulent period in the history of the country.
 The low morale due to unequal treaties, civil unrest, civil war, difficulty in the agriculture sector, lack of growth in the market structure, limited development of industry, and rampant poor health were all very real issues which negatively affected the quality of life of the people.

 Yang Chengfu understood that in sharing his family art on a wider scale, the inevitable physical and psychological benefits of practice would contribute to building a healthier and stronger nation.
-It as during this time that he decided to teach his family art to the public at the Beijing Physical Culture Research Institute.
+It is during this time that he decided to teach his family art to the public at the Beijing Physical Culture Research Institute.
 In order to administer Taijiquan to people of different ages with different levels of fitness and statuses of health, Yang Chengfu softened the art which was taught by his predecessors, by removing elements such as grappling, tumbling, explosive attacking of pressure points, high kicks and foot sweeps.

 The result was the creation of a low impact system of wide and extended postures (also called large frame Taijiquan), along with predominantly smooth, gentle and relaxed movements, and meditative breathing patterns to suit every motion.
 Due to the martial art becoming popular with people who practiced for health and wellness, emphasis was placed on the practice of solo forms, while the development of sensitivity (or listening) was trained through both co-operative and competitive push hand exercises also known as tuishou.
 Yang Chengfu kept the basic concepts of correct posture and movement from his family’s martial art while essentially focusing on the more meditative aspects.
 Despite toning down the martial aspects of the old family style, enough fighting concepts were kept in Yang Chengfu’s Taijiquan to ensure that it did not completely deviate from the family tree of fighting arts.

 Yang Chengfu became famous in China for his unique system, and gathered many students.
 One of his most notable students was Cheng Man Ch’ing (1902-1975) who in 1964 moved to the U.S.A. and became one of the most influential Taijiquan teachers in the western hemisphere.
 Cheng Man- Ch’ing would go on to further simplify the sequences taught by his teacher, making Taijiquan solo forms more accessible to those willing to learn.
-It is through this lineage that Taijiquan gained its reputation in the U.S.A. as a “health art” for everyone.
+It is mostly through this lineage that Taijiquan gained its reputation in the western hemisphere as a “health art” for everyone.

 In the modern era, there are those who look down on Taijiquan with disdain regarding it as a “lesser martial art”, and a waste of time.
 Many who share this belief often measure soft meditative Taijiquan against popular combat arts such as Greco-Roman wrestling, Judo, Brazilian Jiu-jitsu and Mixed martial arts, and conclude that these are more practical disciplines to learn for sport and self-defence.
 The fact that many Taijiquan practitioners/players today have little to no combat experience does not often help to prove otherwise.